maityamit/maityamit/README.md

 ## 👨‍💻 About Me

 Software Engineer with expertise in full-stack development, system design, and competitive programming.
-Currently working as a Software Engineering Intern at **Wayfair**, building scalable microservices with Java, Spring Boot, and GCP.
+Currently working as a Software Engineer at **Wayfair**, building scalable microservices with Java, Spring Boot, and GCP.

 ### 🏆 Competitive Programming Achievements
 - **LeetCode Guardian** - Max Rating: 2160 (Top 1%)